-An employee's Average Revenue Net Weekly Pay (ARNWP) is based on January and February payroll submissions made to Revenue by the employer by 15 March 2020.
+An employee's Average Revenue Net Weekly Pay (ARNWP) is based on January and February payroll submissions made to Revenue for an eligible employee (see 3.1).

 Bonuses, commissions and other payments will be taken into account in the calculation if these were included as part of gross pay in the January and February 2020 payroll submissions.